3nsai/3nsai/README.md

 ## Workflows

 ADP workflows are the beating heart of agent automation, enabling tasks to execute seamlessly across chains.
 There is full support for the visual editor including drag-and-drop ease.
 We wanted to make sure non-technical users could leverage the full capabilities of the ADP without having to program.
-Using N8N-compatible syntax, workflows are designed for flexibility and simplicity.
+Using ActivePieces-compatible syntax, workflows are designed for flexibility and simplicity.
 Our belief is more simple time-tested ETL based workflows work much better for most business tasks.
-So we focused on N8N compatibility which offers a variety of off-the-shelf plugins from Outlook to Asana functionality incombination with several of our own plugins that work seamlessless with decentralised projects and autonomous agent innovation.
+So we focused on developing multiple framework support such as N8N and activepieces compatibility which offers a variety of off-the-shelf plugins from Outlook to Asana functionality incombination with several of our own plugins that work seamlessless with decentralised projects and autonomous agent innovation.
+Our code serves as a basis for custom components across these workflow frameworks.
+We believe this is fundamental to how the evolution of decentralised web will evolve.

 ### Example Nodes: